 - Develop and publish a Strategic Plan setting out how they will meet their objectives and how their member and partner agencies will contribute

-- publish an annual report detailing how effective their work has been
+- publish a Safeguarding Annual Report detailing how effective their work has been

 - Commission Safeguarding Adults Reviews (SARs) for any cases which meet the criteria for these.